Parsippany Cube Club to Host Local Speedcubing Competition This June | Parsippany Focus

 Curious about getting your kid into cubing?
 PCC offers a $50 in-person trial session (or $45 online) where students get one-on-one instruction and see if it’s a fit.
 Summer Camp 2026 runs July 20–24 and August 10–14, with early bird pricing still available.

 Special thanks to event sponsors SpeedCubeShop and Parsippany Focus.
 Local small businesses interested in sponsoring this or future PCC events are encouraged to reach out at [email protected].
-Register or learn more at parsippanycubeclub.org/comp2026.
+Register or learn more click here.